- Take Action

 Everyone can do something, but when it comes to the issue of teen dating violence young people have a tremendous voice.
 Standing up and speaking out is important, but creating activities that get others involved is a movement.
 The National Youth Advisory Board for loveisrespect works year round to plan and implement activities to raise awareness of dating violence in their communities and nationwide.
 They share the facts, provide tips on safely ending abusive relationships and create a culture of respect.

 Respect Week is a five-day period of action organized by the teens and 20-somethings on loveisrespect's National Youth Advisory Board.
-Join them online and offline in wearing orange, reading the National Announcement on Valentine's Day and hosting awareness-raising events all week!
+Join them online and offline in wearing orange, reading the National Announcement on February 13th and hosting awareness-raising events all week!
 They've even created a toolkit to get you started.